mokus-code/opera_ai_addon/privacy-policy.md

 ---

-**Note**: This extension operates entirely locally and does not collect personal data.
-Your privacy and security are our top priorities.
+**Important Disclaimer**: While this extension does not collect personal data on our servers, it does transmit your selected content to third-party AI providers for analysis.
+We recommend reviewing the privacy policies of any AI providers you choose to use.
+Your privacy and security are our top priorities within the scope of our control.